cheesi/high-performance-logging-dotnet/slides/slides.md

 ---

-# we could do string interpolation with structured logging?
+# if we could do string interpolation with structured logging?

 <v-clicks>

 - ✅ Technology wise - yes
 - ❌ Performance wise - hell no
+  - or maybe?

 </v-clicks>